 Start your daily morning routine by empowering your children with a greetings chart at the door.
 Invite the children to point at a visual greeting chart with morning greeting choices to receive a warm welcome from you (the teacher) or from a morning greeter (child).

-Keep reading to see examples of teachers using a greeting choices in their classroom and to download a free copy of a morning greeting choices display that you can print for your own Kindergarten or Preschool classroom.
+Keep reading to see examples of teachers using a greeting choices in their classroom and to download a copy of a morning greeting choices display that you can print for your own Kindergarten or Preschool classroom.

 NEW CHRISTMAS VERSION!